RsyncProject/rsync/rsync.1.md

 0.  `--max-size=SIZE`

     This tells rsync to avoid transferring any file that is larger than the specified SIZE.
-The SIZE value can be suffixed with a string to indicate a size multiplier, and may be a fractional value (e.g. `--max-size=1.5m`).
+A numeric value can be suffixed with a string to indicate a size multiplier or left unqualified to specify bytes.
+Feel free to use a fractional value along with a suffix, such as `--max-size=1.5m`.

     This option is a transfer rule, not an exclude, so it doesn't affect the data that goes into the file-lists, and thus it doesn't affect deletions.
     It just limits the files that the receiver requests to be transferred.

-    The accepted suffix letters are: `B`, `K`, `G`, `T`, and `P` for bytes, kilobytes/kibibytes, megabytes/mebibytes, gigabytes/gibibytes,
+    The accepted suffix letters are: `B`, `K`, `M`, `G`, `T`, and `P` for bytes, kilobytes/kibibytes, megabytes/mebibytes, gigabytes/gibibytes,
     terabytes/tebibytes, and petabytes/pebibytes.
 If you use a single-char suffix or add-on "ib" to it (e.g. "G" or "GiB") then you get units that are multiples of 1024.
 If you use a two-letter suffix that ends with a "B"